 Sending messages to your team

-Secure Messaging works the same way for your team as it does with clients, but the potential uses depend entirely on your team member’s role:
+Secure Messaging works the same way for your team as it does with clients, but the potential uses depend each your team members' role:

-- Billers and Schedulers can now leave clinicians direct messages with their questions, notes, or actions required.
+- Billers and Schedulers can send clinicians direct Secure Messages with their questions, notes, or actions required.

 - Schedulers can instantly inform clinicians when a client calls or leaves a message.